Improving Uncertainty Estimation through Semantically Diverse Language Generation: Experiments

-\paragraph{Analysis of results.} Our method largely outperforms all current methods when utilizing each correctness metric Rouge-L (F1 score), Rouge-1 (F1 score), and BLEURT.
-The performance improvements of our method persist across different correctness thresholds as well as the number of samples considered.
-It can be observed that simple token-level diversity enforced by higher temperatures in multinomial sampling \citep{Kuhn:23} or by diverse beam search \citep{Vijayakumar:18} is insufficient for capturing semantic diversity essential for uncertainty estimation in NLG.
-The results summarized in Tab.~\ref{tab:main_results} also show that using the proper semantic entropy estimator for the semantic entropy (SE$_{MS}^{(*)}$) outperforms the improper estimator (SE$_{MS}$) when generating output sequences via multinomial sampling, as outlined in Sec.~\ref{sec:estimating_pe}.
+\paragraph{Analysis of results.} Tab.~\ref{tab:main_results} summarizes the main results of our experiments.
+It can be observed that \method{} largely outperforms all baselines throughout datasets and model sizes.
+Tab.~\ref{tab:comprehensive_results} together with Fig.~\ref{fig:truthful_qa_heatmap}~-~\ref{fig:trivia_qa_heatmap} in the appendix show that the performance improvements of our method persist across the three correctness metrics Rouge-L (F1 score), Rouge-1 (F1 score), and BLEURT, as well as different correctness thresholds and the number of samples considered.
+The results show that using the proper semantic entropy estimator for the semantic entropy (SE$_{MS}^{(*)}$) outperforms the improper estimator (SE$_{MS}$) when generating output sequences via MS, as outlined in Sec.~\ref{sec:estimating_pe}.